Skip to content

 What are the magic bytes for .icns files?

-The magic bytes for MacOS icon file files are 69 63 6E 73 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for MacOS icon file (.icns) files are 69 63 6E 73 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .icns file?